Barbara Reskin: Understanding occupational composition

 First, we see that queuing highlights the group nature of sex segregation that occurs due to rankings that are socially structured by groups in conflict.
-It also takes the effects of noneconomic factors into account—the rankings of both employers on potential employees and perspective employees’ rankings on the jobs available.
-Lastly, queuing presumes that a person will rank occupations similarly based on their sex, which ultimately foreshadows women’s entry into traditionally male occupations based on the rewards they offer.
+It also takes the effects of noneconomic factors into account—the rankings of both employers on potential employees and prospective employees’ rankings on the jobs available.
+Lastly, queuing presumes that a person will rank occupations similarly based on their sex, which ultimately foreshadows women's entry into traditionally male occupations based on the rewards they offer.